nadavmatalon/CV/README.md

 boot-camp, I was trained as a full-stack developer, learned sound programming principles &amp; methodologies, while expanding my technical skillset.

-In my spare time, I love teaching martial-arts, skiing, and designing, building &amp; modding personal computers (from circuit design to water-cooling and everything in between).
+At present, I continue working on the SnowCrash initiative (designing, building, and modding personal computers from circuit design to water-cooling and everything in between).

+In my spare time, I love practicing martial arts, yoga and skiing.

 ##Code Examples